Boothferry Park: Opening and continued construction

 The new lights were used for the first time in 1964, using four of the six available, in an evening match against Barnsley which ended in a 7–0 win for the Tigers.

 In 1965 a new South Stand was built over the Bunker's Hill Terrace.
 The new two-tiered structure included a propped cantilever roof, 2,500 seats in the upper tier and terracing for 4,000 more in the lower tier.
 The new stand was arguably the best stand at Boothferry Park, and a reminder of the golden days in the declining years to come.

 On 20 March 1967, Boothferry Park hosted an FA Cup 2nd replay between Leeds United and Sunderland.
 Over 40,000 fans attended and Leeds United won 2–1.
-It was standard procedure in the pre penalty shoot-out days for 2nd and subsequent replays to be held on neutral grounds.
+It was standard procedure in the pre-penalty shoot-out days for second and subsequent replays to be held on neutral grounds.
+England's under-23 football team also played at Boothferry Park in 1967 where they beat Austria 3–0.
+England's under-23s again played at the stadium in 1970 against Sweden, where they won 2–0.

-On 16 February 1972 Boothferry Park hosted a full international match between Northern Ireland and Spain.
-The result was drawn at 1–1.
+On 16 February 1972, Boothferry Park hosted a full international match between Northern Ireland and Spain due to The Troubles in Northern Ireland.
+Northern Ireland featured George Best, Martin O'Neill, Pat Jennings, Sammy McIlroy, Pat Rice and Hull and Northern Ireland's player/manager Terry Neill.
+The result was drawn at 1–1, with Sammy Morgan scoring the equaliser in front of a crowd of just under 20,000.

+In October 1977, England's under-21 football team recorded their biggest ever win at the stadium, beating Finland 8–1, with a hat-trick from Tony Woodcock.

 The final football match to be staged at Boothferry Park saw Hull City lose 0–1 to Darlington in December 2002.
 The goal was scored by Simon Betts; it would be his only goal in Darlington colours.
 Darlington goalkeeper Michael Ingham played in both the final match at Boothferry Park and the first match to be played at Hull City's new home (in Sunderland colours).